 But even for those most familiar with its treasures, the Market continues to surprise with its quirky range of offerings.

 “Today I saw a stall selling oilcloth,” Mrs Buckle says.
 I haven’t seen that in years – and it’s ideal to put over the dining table so my four-year-old grandson can do his artwork and not damage the table.”

-An array of activities is planned to celebrate the Market’s major milestone next year.
-In a nod to the past, the deep-throated bell that once rang in the opening and close of market trade returns for its 150th birthday, while carefully planned change will keep the market fresh and sustainable so the aisles continue to buzz with activity long into the future.
+In a nod to the past, the deep-throated bell that once rang in the opening and close of market trade has returned in 2017 for the Market’s 150th birthday, while carefully planned change will keep the market fresh and sustainable so the aisles continue to buzz with activity long into the future.

 A Short History